eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.database.schema.md

 kind: TUTORIAL
 number: 1.3
 ---
-# Introduction into DataBase Schemas
+# Daanse Tutorial - Database Schema

 The purpose of database schemas is to organize tables into logical groups.